hearvox/Research/News-Trust/credscore.md

 <img src="https://raw.githubusercontent.com/hearvox/Research/master/News-Trust/assets/cbs-fake-news-screenshots.gif" />

-Below are a few of the machine-readable indicators (and API services) that will enable us to distinguish between news and fake-news.
+Below are a few of the machine-readable indicators (and exisiting API services) that will enable us to distinguish fact from fake news.

 ### Site checks ###
 * Analytics/AdSense IDs (<a href="http://spyonweb.com/">SpyOnWeb</a>)